February 10, 2023

 Let’s Give Them Something to Talk About

 People love to cast their opinions of solo travelers.
 The ones who don’t have the guts to do it love to act like you’re out of your mind.
 Most are jealous.
 Some are too insecure.
 Some have partners that “wouldn’t permit it.”
 No thanks!
 I am not that person.
 You don’t have to be either.
-You’re stronger than you think.
-You’re more capable than you think.
+You’re stronger and more capable than you think.
 Taking a solo trip is a great way to prove that to yourself, and to others.
 Not that I ever think a person should do things to prove something to someone.
 Let’s be real, though.
 We all do it.
 I love the surprise when I tell people I’m going somewhere alone.
 It gives me the giggles and validates my independence and strength as a woman and as an adult.
 If people are going to talk about me, I hope it’s because of stuff like this.
 So let’s give those suckers something to talk about, shall we?

 Image